Your Spiritual Spring Clean

 Jesus is specifically teaching here that blessed (forgiven, refreshed by God’s grace) are those who mourn over their sin.

-You know, just as we were saying about last week’s task, the kind of sin that causes our faith and deeds to often be divorced from each other leaving us lazy and unproductive; species of sin that tie us up within cycles of addiction; types of sin that render us double-minded like Paul in Romans 7 as he warred with the laws of the flesh and the Spirit.
+This is the kind of sin that causes our faith and deeds to often be divorced from each other, leaving us lazy and unproductive.
+It is a species of sin that ties us up within cycles of addiction, rendering us double-minded like Paul in Romans 7 as he warred with the laws of the flesh and the Spirit.

 The No. 1 Hallmark of a Healthy Christian